 f.
-Ensure that proper verification, validation, and version control of all qualityrelated computer software used in the performance of design work.
+Ensure that proper verification, validation, and version control of all quality-related computer software used in the performance of design work.

 g.
 As applicable, verify that post-modification testing is performed to:

 1. Verify that unintended system interactions will not occur.